mikehall314/stupid-passwords/README.md

 ## SHA1?
 Isn't that like, hella broken?

-For cryptographic purposes, yes.
-But this isn't about cryptography.
+For cryptographic purposes, yes, but this isn't about cryptography.
 SHA1 is nice and fast, and means we can quickly check if the password is on the list without having to actually include a load of passwords in this lib.
-All we include is a bunch of SHAs.

 ## I can just reverse the passwords from the SHAs though